Discover Southwest Washington

 Trout fishing in rivers and streams

-Many rivers and streams in southwest Washington are now open for gamefish, including trout, steelhead, char, and whitefish, as well as numerous non-native fish species like bass and perch.
-Many streams hold surprisingly large rainbow and cutthroat trout that can be caught using small spinners, spoons, jigs, or fly-fishing gear.
+Many southwest Washington streams hold surprisingly large rainbow and cutthroat trout that can be caught using small spinners, spoons, jigs, or fly-fishing gear.

-Many rivers and streams are managed under catch and release or selective gear rules—which prohibit using bait, barbs, and treble hooks—to protect wild steelhead and salmon.
-Be sure to check the Fish Washington mobile app or online regulations for any emergency rule changes before heading out.
+Anglers should be aware that the river or stream you’re fishing may be managed under catch and release or selective gear rules—which prohibit using bait, barbs, and treble hooks—to protect wild steelhead and salmon.
+Be sure to check the Fish Washington mobile app or online regulations for any emergency fishing rule changes before heading out.

 Warmwater fish

-Crappie fishing is holding its own at Silver Lake in Cowlitz County.
-Yellow perch are being encountered at many southwest region lakes including Lacamas Lake in Clark County.
+Silver Lake in Cowlitz County is continuing to produce crappie, with yellow perch being encountered at many southwest region lakes including Lacamas Lake in Clark County.
 Rowland Lake in Klickitat County has been a good option for targeting bluegill and pumpkinseed.
-Smallmouth bass anglers have had success in Riffe Lake in Lewis County, with Kress Lake in Cowlitz County producing largemouth bass bites.
+Smallmouth bass anglers have had success in Riffe Lake in Lewis County, with Kress Lake in Cowlitz County producing largemouth bass.
 Those in pursuit of tiger muskie are finding action at Mayfield Lake in Lewis County.

-The post-spawn walleye bite is on in the Dalles Pool, as well as above and below John Day Dam.
+The walleye bite is active throughout the lower Columbia River, including throughout the Dalles Pool and above John Day Dam.
 Walleye anglers should note that designated areas of the Columbia River (below several dams) are closed to fishing with sturgeon spawning sanctuaries in effect.

 Image